Puglia travel guide: The best places to visit in ‘Italy’s heel’

 Properties in this area are now much sought-after by foreign buyers – the area is easy to get to from Bari and Brindisi airports.

-Move east from the Adriatic coast towards the Ionian coast and this gentle landscape breaks into crags and grottoes.
+Move east from the Adriatic coast towards the Ionian coast, and this gentle landscape breaks into crags and grottoes.

 South: Salento Peninsula

-Draw a line between Taranto and Brindisi and you more or less have this appealing peninsula, which has some quite distinctive cultural peculiarities that differentiate it from the rest of Puglia, including Greek influences in architecture, language and cuisine.
+Draw a line between Taranto and Brindisi, and you more or less have this appealing peninsula, which has some quite distinctive cultural peculiarities that differentiate it from the rest of Puglia, including Greek influences in architecture, language and cuisine.

-A few low-key beach resorts serve the occasional stretch of sand here, but elsewhere the rugged and uninhabited spaces are empty and elemental, with the best beaches either side of the iconic town of Gallipoli.
+A few low-key beach resorts serve the occasional stretch of sand here, but elsewhere the rugged and uninhabited spaces are empty and elemental, with the best beaches on either side of the iconic town of Gallipoli.

 The Salento Peninsula area can get pretty quiet in the winter, but the middle-of-nowhere atmosphere it exudes is also part of the sub-region’s charm.